-1. Garrett County requests a truck corridor feasibility study be conducted to determine if MD 135 and MD 495 could be improved for use as an alternative route for truck traffic.
+1) Truck Corridor Feasibility Study - Garrett County requests a truck corridor feasibility study be conducted to determine if MD 135 and MD 495 could be improved for use as an alternative route for truck traffic.

-PURPOSE/JUSTIFICATION: The passage of large, heavy trucks through the narrow, congested streets of Oakland has historically been a problem, exacerbated by the 90 degree turn at the southern end of town.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County is asking that a feasibility study be done to determine the amount of truck traffic currently passing through downtown Oakland, MD 135, MD 495 and Sand Flat Rd and investigate detouring that traffic to MD 135, MD 495 and/or a new Oakland alternative truck route (see major transportation development & evaluation priority #1).
+The passage of large, heavy trucks through the narrow, congested streets of Oakland has historically been a problem, exacerbated by the 90 degree turn at the southern end of town.
 In fact, during April of 2014 a tanker carrying gas overturned on that corner causing the closing and evacuation of the town for most of a day.
 Trucks travelling from Corridor H, north on US 219 tend to remain on US 219 through Oakland and Deep Creek Lake, or take Sand Flat Road, a narrow, winding county road not designed to handle truck traffic.
 Trucks travelling from the Southern Garrett Industrial Park tend to travel east on MD 135 and north on MD 495.
 In addition, coal truck traffic from Casselman Mine south of Grantsville uses MD 495.
-That mine moves 35 trucks per day making 5 round trips each north along MD 495 and US 219 north to Meyersdale PA, and 5 or 6 trucks per day making 6 round trips north on MD 495 and east on I 68 to Cumberland MD.